pumaworkshop/puma-workshop/docs/TESTDATA_WHY.md

 If the answer to any of these questions is yes, our experience is that Puma will save you time.

-If Puma doesn't support your app, and this is a one-time thing, and you're doing only a dozen or so user actions, we recommend making the test data doing it manually.
+If Puma doesn't support your app, and this is a one-time thing, and you're doing only a dozen or so user actions, we recommend making the test data manually.